 Not at all, this is where I can do my thing.
 Whenever I feel the need for change at work, or if I prefer to operate the forklift for a day rather than pack things, it’s never a problem.
 Everything is quite flexible here.

 How was it for you to switch over to such a different kind of working environment?

 That was quite a change, especially the working hours.
 I was used to starting at 9 am and suddenly had to be up and ready to roll for 6 in the morning.
 My entire routine changed, which completely threw my rhythm.
 Initially it was a real problem because my body did not play along.
 But FIEGE gave me the possibility to sync my working hours to suit my life.
 I now work part-time from 8 am to 2.30 pm.

 I enjoy versatility, and I have that here to a large degree.

 Yes, because I constantly experience it in a new way.
 I can do many things slightly differently every day.
 Not everything is set in stone, and I enjoy considerable freedom here.
 I can work with machines and take care of issues as a member of the works council.
 I enjoy versatility, and I have that here to a large degree.
 Each day is different.

 Do you value the interaction here?

 Absolutely!
 Otherwise I would have long been gone.
 If I find myself in a situation that is not good for me, I quickly end things and leave.
 But there is no need for that here: My colleagues are great, and I get along really well with them.
-Naturally, there is friction every now and then and warehousing tends to be a male-dominated field of activity, but I don’t have a problem with that, and it works for me.
+Naturally, there is friction every now and then, but it works.
 I also get along well with our branch manager.
 Whenever there is an important matter, it’s never a problem to see him.